CodeMetalAI/iot-examples/README.md

 /tmp/heltec_wifi_lora_v3/display_hello_world.circuitpy
 ```

+For Raspberry Pi Pico, use appropriate board name out of: `rp2040:rp2040:rpipico`, `rp2040:rp2040:rpipicow`, `rp2040:rp2040:rpipico2`, `rp2040:rp2040:rpipico2w` with `arduino-cli`.

 NOTE: You may see some compilation errors if necessary Arduino boards/libraries are not installed.

 ### Batch transpilation of Python programs

 Below we demonstrate how to transpile all Python programs from a directory into corresponding Arduino C programs.
-Only additional option that we provide is `-d` and the input then is `examples/heltec-wifi-lora-v3/python`, which is
+Only additional option that we provide is `-d` and the input then is `examples/raspberrypi-pico/python`, which is
 a directory containing Python programs.

 ```
 python tools/micropy2c.py \
--o /tmp/heltec_wifi_lora \
+-o /tmp/raspberrypi_pico \
--b heltec-wifi-lora-v3 \
+-b raspberrypi-pico \
--d examples/heltec-wifi-lora-v3/python \
+-d examples/raspberrypi-pico/python \
 -m http://dummy.url -n 8080
 ```

-Similar to the output of transpiling single Python program, the output of batch transpilation will be a bunch of directories under `/tmp/heltec_wifi_lora`.
+Similar to the output of transpiling single Python program, the output of batch transpilation will be a bunch of directories under `/tmp/raspberrypi_pico`.
 You can follow steps mentioned above to compile them individually.

 # FAQs